-Healing is often seen as an inclusive and holistic process that involves people’s physical, emotional and spiritual states.
+Healing is often seen as an inclusive and holistic process that involves people’s physical, emotional, and spiritual states.
 Healing can help individuals to overcome their past and create a better future, and it can help teams to function more effectively and harmoniously.

 Being aware is not just about being informed; it’s about being informed and then taking action.
-Awareness is about knowing your team members’ needs and how to respond to those needs in effective ways.
+Awareness is about knowing your team members’ needs and how to respond to those needs in practical ways.

 The effective servant-leader builds group consensus through persuasion and does not take advantage of their power and status.
 This characteristic most clearly differentiates servant leadership from traditional, authoritarian styles.

 Servant leaders use persuasion to inspire confidence, loyalty, and trust among their people.
-They know how to inspire people to move towards something that they believe in, and they do so honestly and ethically.
+They know how to encourage people to move towards something that they believe in, and they do so honestly and ethically.

 A servant leader thinks beyond the day-to-day.
 He focuses on the long-term perspective.